Quandle theory and the optimistic limits of the representations of link groups: Quandle

-The Ptolemy identity\footnote{Ptolemy identity is not used in this article, but it will be used extensively at another article.} and (\ref{eq8}) are the most important properties.
-However, the edge parameters is not good enough because it depends on the tetrahedron that the edge belongs To apply the results of \cite{Zickert09} and \cite{Hikami13}, the variable assigned to the edge should depend only on the edge of the triangulation, not of the tetrahedron.
-In other words, if two edges are glued in the triangulation, the assigned variable of these edges should be the same.
-We call this condition {\it the coincidence property}.
-When the edge-parameter satisfies the coincidence property, we call it {\it the long-edge parameter} and denote it by $g_{kl}$.
+To apply the results of \cite{Zickert09} and \cite{Hikami13}, {the edge parameters should satisfy the Ptolemy relation, (\ref{eq8}) and one more condition that they} should depend on the edge of the triangulation, not of the tetrahedron.
+In other words, if two edges are glued in the triangulation, {the edge parameters should be the same}.
+We call this {latter} condition {\it the coincidence condition}.
+When the edge-parameters satisfy the coincidence {condition}, we call them {\it the long-edge parameters} and denote it by $g_{kl}$.
 (We also need extra condition that the orientations of the two glued edges induced by the vertex-orientations of each tetrahedra should coincide.
-However, the vertex-orientation in (\ref{octa3})--(\ref{octa4-1}) always satisfy it.)
-Unfortunately, $g_{kl}:=v_l-v_k$ does not satisfy this condition, so we will redefine the edge-parameter and the long-edge parameter using \cite{Kabaya14} as follows.
+However, the vertex-orientation in (\ref{octa3})--(\ref{octa4-1}) always satisfies it.)
+Unfortunately, the edge-parameter $\widehat{g}_{kl}=v_l-v_k$ defined above does not satisfy this condition, so we will redefine the edge-parameter and the long-edge parameter using \cite{Kabaya14} as follows.

 At first, consider two elements $a=\left( \right), b=\left( \right)$ in $\mathcal{P}$.
 We define {\it determinant} $\det(a,b)$ by

 Note that the determinant is defined up to sign due to the choice of the representative $a=\left( \right)=\left( \right)\in\mathcal{P}$.
 To remove this ambiguity, we fix representatives\footnote{ The difference with \cite{Kabaya14} is that they chose a sign of the determinant once and for all.
 Their choice is good enough to define long-edge parameter $g_{jk}$, but not for edge parameter $\widehat{g}_{jk}$.} of arc-colors in $\mathbb{C}^2\backslash\{0\}$ once and for all.
 Then we fix a representative of one region-color, which uniquely determines the representatives of all the other region-colors by the arc-coloring.
 (This is due to the fact that $s*(\pm a)=s*a$ for any $s,a\in\mathbb{C}^2\backslash\{0\}$.)